Health & Safety Technologist

 - Ability to secure and maintain a U.S. DOE Q-level security clearance which requires U.S. citizenship.

-- Associate degree in Occupational Safety or Radiation Protection or equivalent combination of education and related experience such as Naval Nuclear Power School, Radiological Control Technician (RCT), Industrial Hygiene Technician, Commercial Nuclear Power or DOE Sites.
+- Associate degree in Occupational Safety or Radiation Protection or equivalent combination of education and extensive related experience such as Naval Nuclear Power School, Radiological Control Technician (RCT), Industrial Hygiene Technician, Commercial Nuclear Power, or DOE Sites.

 - Intermediate technical knowledge and analytical, decision making and problem-solving skills to acquire and analyze basic data, report result in the form of formal survey maps, forms, databases, spreadsheets, emails and direct communication with programmatic personnel, safety disciplines, and management and to identify and solve moderately complex technical problems to affected program or individuals.